mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

   - Firefox for iOS
 - WebExtensions such as Notes and the Firefox Private Network "secure proxy" (FPN)
 - OAuth 2.0 such as [Monitor](https://monitor.firefox.com/)
-- Native applications such as the [Firefox Private Network VPN](https://fpn.firefox.com/vpn)
 - "Direct access", i.e., users browsing directly to https://accounts.firefox.com

 ## Content server architecture basics